NethermindEth/agentarena-docs/docs/severity.md

 - Does not rely on complex governance, special roles, or unrealistic timing
 - Violates core invariants and causes major, system-level failure
 - A single successful execution can drain a **large percentage** of affected funds
+- Any flaw that renders the protocol insolvent or unable to honor withdrawals

 ### Medium Severity